Are you a Healthy or an Unhealthy Facebook User?

 9. You sign out of/close Facebook angry or upset.

 I believe that if any of these categories sound familiar, it’s time to make a change before you end up messing up your life.
 Disable or Delete your Facebook page.
 Take time and ask God to change your heart about what you are seeing.
-Pray that God gives you a heart to see what he sees.
+Pray that God gives you the heart to see what he sees.
 Pray that you don’t see the materialism in people’s hearts, but rather that you see the hurt they’re trying to fill with that stuff.
 Pray that you don’t look in jealousy or anger at the blessings in other people’s lives.
 Pray that God shows you a new way to see just how blessed you are with what you have and not what you are lacking.

-Tomorrow, I’m going to finish this post about Facebook, Responsibility and Puppies.
+Tomorrow, I’m going to finish this post about Facebook, Responsibility, and Puppies.
 Tomorrow, you all will get to meet our little puppy… Maverick.